 Community Child Abuse Awareness/Prevention Presentations/Information Dissemination

 Providing child abuse prevention education to the community through information presentations, distribution of prevention literature, and promoting awareness of prevention issues.

 Temporary Youth Shelter Capability

 Youth may receive temporary, short term shelter services if the youth is homeless, is an out of area runaway awaiting family reunification or is in a situation deemed to be physically unsafe.
 Shelter services are not available locally so the decision to shelter a youth is made only after all other options have been exhausted.
-Youth must be registered in the STAR data base & opened for STAR counseling services in order to receive shelter services.
+Youth must be registered in the FAYS data base & opened for FAYS services in order to receive shelter services.

-The STAR program is partially funded by the Texas Department of Family and Protective Services.
+The FAYS program is partially funded by the Texas Department of Family and Protective Services.